Belarusian language: Dialects

-Besides the standardized lect, there are two main dialects of the Belarusian language, the North-Eastern and the South-Western.
-In addition, there is a transitional Middle Belarusian dialect group and the separate West Polesian dialect group.
+Besides the standardized lect, there are two main dialects of the Belarusian language: the northeastern dialect and the southwestern dialect.
+In addition, there is a transitional "Middle Belarusian" dialect group and a separate "West Polesian" dialect group.

-The North-Eastern and the South-Western dialects are separated by a hypothetical line Ashmyany–Minsk–Babruysk–Gomel, with the area of the Middle Belarusian dialect group placed on and along this line.
+The northeastern and southwestern dialects are separated by a hypothetical line (Ashmyany–Minsk–Babruysk–Gomel) with the area of the Middle Belarusian dialect group placed on and along this line.